about us

 Is Vital Homes the same as subsidized housing?

-The answer is no. Subsidized housing, or social housing is funded through provincial programs which offer funding to low income households who meet certain income limits or are in accommodation which exceed a threshold proportion of their household income.
-There are other provincial and, or, non-profit agencies that provide housing for this need.
-Vital Homes provided by CCH are below market rental and ownership units which meets the needs of Canmore residents who qualify for CCH programs.
-The CCH rental program offers units at a minimum of 10% below the average market rate, and in the CCH ownership program, prices are kept below market through market restriction.
+The answer is no. Subsidized housing, or social housing, is funded through provincial programs which offer funding to low income households who meet certain income limits or are in accommodation which exceed a threshold proportion of their household income.
+There are other provincial and/or non-profit agencies that provide housing for this need, the most prominent local option being Bow Valley Regional Housing.
+Vital Homes provided by CCH are below market rental and ownership units which meets the needs of Canmore residents who qualify for CCH programs and is not subsidized by the province.
+The CCH Vital Homes Rental program is designed to offer rental units at a minimum of 10% below the average market rate, and in the CCH Vital Homes Ownership program, prices are kept below market through market restriction and our resale formula.

 How does CCH confirm eligibility?